Dennis231708/DennisWells_Portfolio2024/README.md

 4. Run the development server: `npm start`

 ## Contact
-Feel free to reach out to me at [your email] for any inquiries or collaborations.
+Feel free to reach out to me at denniswellsdev@gmail.com for any inquiries or collaborations.

 ---